rasmusvhansen/angularjs-foundation-1-5/README.md

 Internal Systematic course
 ### Setup

+0. Go to http://bit.do/ng15 to read (and copy from) this instruction
-0. Create a GitHub account
+1. Create a GitHub account
 1. Go to https://c9.io/ and log in with your github account
 2. Create new workspace
 3. Give it a name